 The length of the turning chain depends on the height of the stitch you are crocheting.
-Tall stitches require more chains; short stitches require fewer chains.
+Tall stitches require more chain stitches; short stitches require fewer chains.

 Here are suggestions for turning chain lengths for the most basic crochet stitches.
 Note that these are only suggestions; feel free to use a turning chain of any length that achieves your objective for the project you are crocheting.

-- Half Double Crochet Stitch: Turning chain is typically two stitches.
+- Half double crochet stitch: The turning chain is typically two stitches.

-- Double Crochet Stitch: Turning chain is typically three stitches.
+- Double crochet stitch: The turning chain is typically three stitches.

-- Treble Crochet Stitch: Turning chain is typically four stitches.
+- Treble crochet stitch: The turning chain is typically four stitches.

-- Double Treble Crochet Stitch: Turning chain is typically five stitches.
+- Double treble crochet stitch: The turning chain is typically five stitches.